What is Ratio Analysis?

 Q2: What is the classification of ratio analysis?

-Q3: What are the key financial ratios used in ratio analysis?
+Q3: How are the key ratios used?

 About the Author